-Section 291 provides that '[i]t is unlawful to kill any person unless such killing is authorised or justified or excused by law.
+Section 291 provides, "It is unlawful to kill any person unless such killing is authorised or justified or excused by law".
 A charge of murder pursuant to s 302(1) requires proof of unlawful killing in any of the circumstances specified therein.
-The circumstance specified in s 302(1)(a) is that, at the time the Defendant committed the acts or omissions which killed the Deceased, the Defendant intended to cause death or grievous bodily harm.
+The circumstance specified in s 302(1)(a) is that, at the time the defendant committed the acts or omissions which killed the deceased, the defendant intended to cause death or grievous bodily harm.
 An unlawful killing accompanied by that intention is the most commonly prosecuted form of the offence of murder.